PaulChern/LINVARIANT/README.md

 - Utilizing the Group Theory, it mathematically modeling physics systems such as Lattice, Electron, Spin and their coupling systems.
 - LINVARIANT generates symmetry adapted microscopic or phenomenological models.
 - LINVARIANT creates DFT training sets for the model fitting.
-- LINVARIANT has numerical solvers running on the model, such as MC, MD, Exact diagnalization, Minimization, and et al..
+- LINVARIANT has numerical solvers running on the model, such as MC, MD, Exact diagnalization, Minimization, etc.
 - For large scale calculations, LINVARIANT exports the symbolic models into FORTRAN modules.
 ## Features:
 ### models: